 Graduate scheme applications to Barratt: tips to impress the house builder

 The recruitment processes for Barratt’s graduate schemes – both the Accelerated Construction Programme and the ASPIRE programme – are outlined fairly comprehensively on its website.
-You first take a detailed online personality questionnaire designed to assess whether you are suitable for the scheme.
-If you choose to proceed, you will next complete:
+You will complete:

-- an assessment day, which has previously included a number of exercises, such as individual role plays, individual written and presentation tasks, and verbal and numerical reasoning tests
+- An assessment day or a virtual online assessment, designed to ‘see how well you think on your feet and react to a working environment’ – the assessment day has previously included exercises such as individual role plays, individual written and presentation tasks, and verbal and numerical reasoning tests

 There are certain things that Barratt recruiters particularly watch out for throughout the recruitment process.
-We caught up with Suzie Flynn, graduate and future talent manager at Barratt Developments, to discover what these things are and how you can impress.
+We caught up with Sally Bradbery, group resourcing manager at Barratt Developments, to discover what these things are and how you can impress.

 Barratt wants… a tailored, reflective application

-Over the past few years, Suzie has seen a large number of ‘generic applications’ – that is, applications that could be sent to any employer with a job vacancy.
-Instead, Suzie wants an application that clearly indicates that you want to work for Barratt and that you have put some serious thought into how you would contribute to the company’s future success.
-‘You should write about how the skills you have developed during your degree and/or elsewhere could be used on the job and show us how your values match up with ours,’ says Suzie.
+Over the past few years, Sally has seen a large number of ‘generic applications’ – that is, applications that could be sent to any employer with a job vacancy.
+Instead, Sally wants an application that clearly indicates that you want to work for Barratt and that you have put some serious thought into how you would contribute to the company’s future success.

-To answer both of the application questions, you need to do sufficient research to gain a good understanding of what Barratt does, its values and ways of working, what you would do on your chosen graduate scheme, and the skills you’d need on a daily basis.
-‘You should be able to demonstrate knowledge of what we do and what you’d be doing,’ says Suzie.
-Start by reading its website and watching its graduate videos, although it would also be good to arrange to visit a Barratt site if you have the time and the opportunity.
+To answer the application questions, you need to do sufficient research to gain a good understanding of what Barratt does, its values and ways of working and what you would do on your chosen graduate scheme.
+‘You should be able to demonstrate knowledge of what we do and what you’d be doing,’ says Sally.
+Start by reading its website and watching its graduate videos, although it would also be good to be able to refer back to any work experience or site visits with Barratt, if you’ve had the opportunity.

 Barratt wants… examples in your application and interview answers

-In your application and interview answers, it’s not enough to say, ‘I’m a great team player’ without providing any examples or evidence to back that claim up.
-It’s better to say something like, ‘I developed my teamworking skills during my part-time job at [eg] Argos when I was part of the stockroom delivery team who selected products for customers’ and then go on to explain how you worked as a team to get the job done.
-Suzie says, ‘As a recruiter, I might see 2,000 CVs and applications.
+In your application and interview answers, it’s not enough to say ‘I’m a great team player’ without providing any examples or evidence to back that claim up.
+It’s better to say something like ‘I developed my teamworking skills during my part-time job at [eg] Argos when I was part of the stockroom delivery team who selected products for customers’ and then go on to explain how you worked as a team to get the job done.
+Sally says, ‘As a recruiter, I might see 3,000 CVs and applications.
 I’m interested in what differentiates you – and that can be seen through your experiences and how you’ve developed your skills.’

-Bear in mind that you don’t have to have ‘big’, ‘wowser’ examples to impress Barratt.
+Bear in mind that you don’t have to have ‘big’ examples to impress Barratt.
 You don’t have to have climbed Kilimanjaro or raised £5,000 for charity.
-‘Examples from your part-time job, work placement or playing sport can be equally impressive,’ says Suzie.
+‘Examples from your part-time job, work placement or playing sport can be equally impressive,’ says Sally.
 A case in point: a tale of how you covered for a sick colleague at the last moment is an example of you stepping up and taking responsibility.

 Barratt wants… leadership potential (more than work experience)

 The selection process is designed to assess your leadership potential.
-The initial online personality questionnaire is designed by psychologists to identify whether you have the leadership capabilities required by Barratt.
-The assessment centre is also designed to tease out your leadership potential.
+The initial application form asks you ‘Please describe why you are interested in becoming a leader of the future?’ and the assessment centre is also designed to tease out your leadership potential.

 For the same reason, Barratt doesn’t assess your technical knowledge, even if you have a technical degree.
-‘If you have the right non-technical skills, we can teach you the technical knowledge,’ says Suzie.
+‘If you have the right non-technical skills, we can teach you the technical knowledge,’ says Sally.

 Barratt wants… you to genuinely want to work in house building